relevium/Disaster-Info-Center/wildfire.md

 # Wildfire

+Wildfires are some of the most destructive forces of nature.
+There isn’t much that can be done to deter a wildfire’s path.
+Fortunately, there are ways to help mitigate property damage and keep your employees and loved ones safe.
+By following the information in this article, you can help increase your chances of prevailing through a wildfire.

 ## Take Steps to Lower Risk of Damage

 You can’t fight back a wildfire that is encroaching on your home or business.
 However, you can take steps to protect it and evacuate when necessary.
 Learn how you can help protect your home or business from a wildfire.
 Keep you and your family safe and know how and when to evacuate.